Last Updated on 9 July 2021 by Dan

 If you want the very quick version of this article, the key difference most people will care about is that fixed income/bonds and equities generally have different risk and return metrics.

 Most investment-grade fixed income/bonds will give you a lower return, but also lower risk – you have more certainty of what you’ll get back as a rate of return.
 Unless a company goes bankrupt and defaults on a bond, you won’t make a loss.
 A bond will also be for a fixed timeframe of investment.

 Most equities will provide a high return, but also higher risk – share prices can be volatile and the returns you get from them are much less certain.
 Even if a company doesn’t go bankrupt, the share price can go down and you can make a loss on the investment.
 An equity is also simply bought for no fixed timeframe.

 Important caveat: If a fixed income/bond product purports to offer a high rate of return (more than a couple of percent) then the bond is likely in something with a high chance of default – more on this in our product explainer below.

 Many borderline-scams reference guaranteed returns with bonds alongside high return figures, and if you see “guaranteed return” and something that seems like a high return together on something referenced as a bond it should ring some alarm bells.

 Variants on bonds like “mini-bonds” can also introduce more risk to the investor.
 For avoidance of doubt, when we refer to bonds in this article, we mean standard bonds only.
 If you’re investing with a mainstream investment platform, that should be what they mean as well.

-How can I assess what weighting of Bonds and Equity is right for me?
+How can I assess what weighting of Fixed Income/Bonds vs. Equity is right for me?

-Broadly speaking based on the above, weighting more towards equity exposes you to more risk and more return, and as you weight towards bonds the opposite.
+Broadly speaking based on the above, weighting more towards equity exposes you to more risk and more return, and as you weight towards bonds we reduce risk and return.